Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 -   Automatically resets the `sceneBlackboardEntity`
 -   Automatically invokes `ISystemNewScene` callbacks

-New in 0.10, there are methods to allow specifying some subscenes to load asynchronously.
-You can use this to force essentials to load first, but then stream non-essentials in later.
+Since 0.10, there are methods to allow specifying some subscenes to load asynchronously.
+You can use these to force essentials to load first, but then stream non-essentials in later.

 ## Frequently Asked Questions